 Reasonable Care.
 It is understood and agreed that Licensee and the Licensee Parties will exercise commercially reasonable due care to protect the Licensed Area.
 The Licensee Parties shall use commercially reasonable efforts in performing the Work so as not to materially interfere with the use and enjoyment of the Licensor Property.

 Notice of Access.
-If Licensee needs to access the Licensor Property other than in the event of an emergency, then Licensee shall provide reasonable prior written notice (at least 24 hours in advance by e-mail) to Licensor of its intention to access the Licensor Property for the purpose of performing the Work.
+If Licensee needs to access the Licensor Property other than in the event of an emergency, then Licensee shall provide reasonable prior written notice (at least 2 business in advance by e-mail) to Licensor’s manager ________________________________, of its intention to access the Licensor Property for the purpose of performing the Work.
 Licensee shall prosecute the Work to completion with diligence and reasonable promptness.
 In the event of an emergency, Licensee shall provide such notice to Licensor as is commercially reasonably possible under the circumstances.

 Removal of Equipment.
 Licensee, on behalf of itself and the Licensee Parties, agrees that any material or equipment placed on the Licensed Area in connection with the Work shall be removed on or before the Expiration Date and that, to the extent feasible, all such items shall be removed as they are no longer needed or if the Work is suspended for more than thirty (30) days.
 Any damage to the Licensor Property caused by the placement or removal of such equipment, as well as any other physical damage arising out of Licensee’s activities pursuant to this Agreement, shall be promptly repaired by Licensee at Licensee’s expense.
 Notwithstanding the foregoing, Licensee shall have no right to: (a) store any materials or equipment at or on the Licensor Property except temporarily with respect to such hoists, rigging or scaffolding or such other equipment necessary to perform the Work; or (b) make any alteration to the Licensor Property unless expressly consented to in advance by Licensor in writing.